xaur/writings/posts/201911xx-marketing-strategies.md

   - Focus on problems, decisions and actions, not personalities.
   - Do not fear to communicate, share and negotiate\*.
 The information must flow.
   - There are cases when sensitive information must not be disclosed until a certain point, but after that it should be openly discussed.
-- Stay sober, do not overfocus on _some_ negative trends (price, social media metrics) and become blind to all the positive ones (more conversations about Decred, more investors, more devs, more research, more events all over the world, network is healthy, dev never stops, etc - I hope you read [DJ](https://xaur.github.io/decred-news/)!)
+- Stay sober.
+Do not overfocus on _some_ negative trends (price, media metrics) and become blind to all the positive ones (more conversations about Decred, more investors, more devs, more research, more events all over the world, network is healthy, dev never stops, etc - I hope you read [DJ](https://xaur.github.io/decred-news/)!)

 ## More hands